-Drug addiction can be seen as a treatable or curable mental disorder.
-However it is very difficult for users of the most addictive drugs to stop using them by themselves.
-Often their addiction controls their whole lives.
-Addicts will take drugs even when they know that they are harmful, and will need more and more of the drug to get the same effect.
-If they take too much, which is called an overdose, they can die.
+Drug addiction can be seen as a treatable or curable mental illness.
+However, it is very difficult for users of the most addictive drugs to stop using them by themselves.
+For many, their addiction controls their whole lives.
+Addicts will take drugs even when they know that they are harmful, and they will need more and more of the drug to get the same effect.
+Some end up taking too much, which is called an overdose, and they can die.

 One of the reasons that governments try to punish the use of some drugs is because they are so addictive.
-Drug dependence harms society as well as the person who takes the drug.
+Drug addiction harms society as well as the person who takes the drug.
 Drug use can lead to crime, antisocial behaviour and the inability of people to function well in society.
-Drug taking can create many health problems for the user.
+Drug taking can create many health problems for the user as well.
 Most drugs are addictive in two ways:

-Mental addiction - the drug user becomes addicted to the feelings caused by the drug.
-Physical addiction - the drug user's body becomes addicted to the presence of the drug.
+- Mental addiction the drug user becomes addicted to the feelings caused by the drug. - Physical addiction the drug user's body becomes addicted to the presence of the drug.